 - How to run Windows-based data-driven software on your fabulous new macOS machines bought to keep up with the Mr Jones & Co. down the road?

 Will the heavens open and a hand appear?

 The heavens will open, no hand but only Clouds?

 Cloud technology can offer unparalleled agility and speed which supports innovation.
-Where physical computers struggle, Cloudalize’s GPU-powered Desktop-as-a-Service (DaaS) succeeds.
-It is a private-cloud solution on which you have the ability to have remote access, capacity management, maximum security from ISO-certified data centres and all the power needed to run a multitude of different resource-heavy applications simultaneously.
+Where physical computers struggle, Cloudalize’s GPU-powered Cloud Workstations (DaaS) succeeds.
+It is a private-cloud solution on which you have the ability to work from home, capacity management, maximum security from ISO-certified data centres and all the power needed to run a multitude of different resource-heavy applications simultaneously.

 It is widely believed that the primary reason to move to the Cloud is cost.
-However, Cloudalize has come to realize that the principal driver for companies and institutions to move to the Cloud is innovation.
-Each has its own specific goal and objective whether embracing digital transformation, centralizing collaboration and digitizing processes.
+However, Cloudalize has come to realise that the principal driver for companies and institutions to move to the Cloud is innovation.
+Each has its own specific goal and objective whether embracing digital transformation, centralising collaboration and going digital.

 The process of transforming and innovating is not simple but as part of a strategy, it can be very successful.
 This was the case with the Infrastructure Department of the Belgian Province of Limburg.
 It had an objective to become more agile, embrace new technologies and not to be left in the past.